Interior Photography by Maggie Rife Ponce

 How much do my services cost?

 I provide custom quotes based on the scope of your work.
-For those looking to only capture a single room or specific element of an interior, such as muralists, tile workers, decorators, etc., the starting hourly rate is $500.
-For larger-scale projects that include overalls, multiple angles, and rooms (which are more common with architects, contractors, or realtors), I often work on an overall project or ongoing retainer rate.
+For those looking only to capture a single room or specific element of an interior, such as muralists, tile workers, decorators, etc., the starting hourly rate is $500.
+For larger-scale projects that include overalls, multiple angles, and rooms (which are more familiar with architects, contractors, or realtors), I often work on an overall project or ongoing retainer rate.
 Please message me here to inquire.

 Featured Interior Photography